 When the team simulated the collapse of a 4D star, they discovered that the ejected material from that star is likely to form a 3D membrane around that 3D event horizon and expand slowly.
-Based on this Afshordi and his team theorized that the universe which we are a part of might just be a membrane and the cosmic growth is the expansion of the membrane.
+Based on this, Afshordi and his team theorized that the Universe might just be a part of the membrane, and the cosmic growth is the expansion of the membrane.

 4. Plasma Universe Theory